Lisa-Baumgaertner/database-technologies/README.md

 - JavaFx SDK: **21.0.5**

 ## Installation
 Clone the project and install `JavaFX` along with all other required dependencies on your system.
-Then run the following commands:

 ```bash
 git clone https://github.com/Lisa-Baumgaertner/database-technologies.git